timczerniak/gramadach_na_gaeilge/00_the_alphabet.md

 ### _"Caol le caol, leathan le leathan"_

 This phrase means 'slender with slender, broad with broad'.
-It is a general rule for spelling, and it means that if there is a slender vowel on one side of a consonant cluster, there must be a slender vowel on the other side.
+It is a general spelling rule, and it means that if there is a slender vowel on one side of a consonant cluster, there must be a slender vowel on the other side.
 Equally, if there is a broad vowel on one side of a consonant cluster, there must be a broad vowel on the other side.